How smart routing works

 From tier to provider

-Once HiWay knows the tier, it picks the actual model based on your settings: which providers you enabled in Settings → LLM Providers and your routing profile (Budget / Balanced / Quality).
+Once HiWay knows the tier, it picks the actual model based on your settings: which providers you enabled in Settings → Providers and your routing profile (Budget / Balanced / Quality).
 The resolver looks at every model that matches the tier across your enabled providers and picks one according to the strategy.

 Routing profile cheatsheet